BarbeRousseLibre/hermessenger/README.md

 This is your job to define what's the maximum limit for the mail's sending per hour.
 You should also keep in mind that leaving a safe difference between what could be sended per day by Hermessenger and what's your actual limit ration is important: This domains, probably sharing among different mailbox, this ratio should still be able to sends mails.

-3. Once ' src/send_mail_in_queue.php ' is called, it will look up into ' temp_mail_directory ' and report the oldest mail file (if any) with desired prefix (being hardcoded, for now, ' mail_pending_ ', WIP).
+3. Once ' bin/send_mail_in_queue.php ' is called, it will look up into ' var/temp_mail_directory ' and report the oldest mail file (if any) with desired prefix (being hardcoded, for now, ' mail_pending_ ', WIP).
 Once one mail has been found, calling ' src/php_mailer.php ' will try to actually send the mail.
 It will ignore '.', '..'
 (Unix path) as '.gitkeep' or other alike files.
 If no mails are pending, simply exit.

-4. Regarding the code returned by PHPMailer, will move the mail files into ' mail_dir/ACCEPTED ' or ' mail_dir/REJECTED '.
+4. Regarding the code returned by PHPMailer, will move the mail files into ' var/mail_dir/ACCEPTED ' or ' var/mail_dir/REJECTED '.

 **It's important to note : If PHPMailer return true, it does NOT MEANS YOUR MAIL IS ACTUALLY SENDED TO THE MAILBOX.
 The recipient server could reject it for many reasons.**